 3. Low Unemployment or Full Employment

 Full employment occurs when the labor force (this counts as people who are actively seeking jobs or are already employed) is fully employed in productive work.
 A person is considered to be unemployed if he doesn’t currently doesn’t have a job and is actively searching for one.
-A lower rate of unemployment means that productivity in the economy is higher.
-This objective simply means that as many people who want to be employed are employed, so the economy is running at or near full productivity.
+Having a lower rate of unemployment means that the economy is more productive.
+This objective means that as many people who want to be employed are employed, so the economy is running at or near full productivity.

 4. Equilibrium in Balance of Payments